-Needs, Conditions, Circumstances: Unduplicated students are impacted by socio-economic barriers that impact school attendance as evidenced by the unduplicated student Chronic Absenteeism rate (Dashboard); Unduplicated parents of preschoolers are impacted by limited knowledge of childhood developmental milestones, interventions strategies, and community resources as measured by an overall increase on the AAPI
+Needs, Conditions, Circumstances: After assessing the needs, conditions, and circumstances of our unduplicated students, the district determined that the chronically absent rate of our low- income students (9.6%) and Foster Youth (13%) is higher than the overall district rate of 6.7%.
+Low-income students and foster youth can benefit from additional school-based health services to decrease absentee rates.
+Unduplicated students are impacted by socio-economic barriers that impact school attendance as evidenced by the unduplicated student Chronic Absenteeism rate (Dashboard); The data from the AAPI tells us that Unduplicated parents of preschoolers are impacted by limited knowledge of childhood developmental milestones, interventions strategies, and community resources.